ministryofjustice/data-engineering-support-rota/README.md

 ## Usage

 WARNING :warning: Don't use this tool with a calendar that is used for anything other than the support rota.
-The tool will delete all events from the specified start date onwards, before creating new ones (this is so you don't have to worry about creating duplicate events). :warning: WARNING
+The tool will delete all events from the specified start date onwards before creating new ones (this is so you don't have to worry about creating duplicate events). :warning: WARNING

 If you haven't had your GPG key added to the repository get someone who has to add it by following the guidance, [here](./.git-crypt/README.md).